Career Achievement Award

 - Support of interdisciplinary efforts

 Any biologist, engineer, or program manager with appreciable career experience working in the field of fish passage.
 Experience may include field work, design and analysis, research, teaching, regulatory work, management, outreach, or program administration.
 Recipients may be from private industry, academia, tribal organizations, non-governmental organizations, or government agencies.
-Members of the 2022 Advisory Board and Organizing Committee are not eligible.
-Nominations for this conference cycle closed on February 14th 2022.
-Submissions after this date will be considered for the award at FP2023.
+Members of the 2024 Advisory Board and Organizing Committee are not eligible.
+Nominations for this conference cycle close on December 15, 2023.
+Submissions after this date will be considered for the award at FP2025.
 Please forward and questions about the process to any member of the coordination team.

 The recipient will be selected by the Conference Advisory Board.
 The recipient’s name will remain confidential until the public award ceremony at the conference.